TheOtherUnknown/Malcolm-TRA/README.md

 ```

 Save the file, and start the bot.
 The new event file will be detected and added into the bot automatically.

-## Generating docs

-Install YARD.

-`gem install yard`

-In the top level folder, run:

-`yardoc`

-Your docs will be generated in a new folder, `doc/`.

 ## Checking style with rubocop